Fighting Fiscal Drag: 10 Strategies to Offset Frozen Tax Thresholds in 2026/27

 - Verify your student loan plan and balance to avoid overpayments

 Even implementing two or three of these strategies can save hundreds of pounds per year.
-Use our UK Salary Calculator to model how different changes affect your monthly take-home pay instantly.
+Test each strategy with our interactive salary calculator to see the monthly impact before committing to any change.